laster04/Idealista-scraper/README.md

 -   Scrape property details - You can scrape attributes like property images, price, features, neighborhood, nearby schools and many more.
 You can find details below.

--   Scrape sold properties - You can scrape sold properties through a search list.

 -   Scrape for sale properties - If you are looking for a property which is for sale, you can directly target them.

 -   Scrape rental properties - Rental properties can be directly targeted.